konst-aa/soyaki/README.md

 ## Installation

-Soyaki is not on hexdocs yet, so pull the dependency from git:
+Soyaki is a long way from hexdocs, so pull the dependency from git:

 ```elixir
 def deps do